X-LANCE/MSDWILD/README.md

     - If the prediction threshold is large than the best threshold, mark the corresponding frame as the active state (The minimal continuous frame is ``3``).
     - Convert the result to RTTM.

-No other post-precessing methods are used.
+No other post-processing methods are used.

 ## Baseline Result